Skip to main content

 3. Resolve each provider alias to a provider key like namespace/name@version.

-4. Ensure metadata and OCI store content are available.
+4. Ensure provider metadata and OCI store content are available.

 6. Prepend workspace and provider paths.